SamuilNikolov/bandwidth-buddy/MEMORY_BEHAVIOR.md

 - ✅ Memory usage stays at ~1-5 MB
 - ✅ Performance: **No noticeable impact**

-**Result:** You can evaluate as many packets as you want.
+**Result:** Unlimited packet evaluations are supported.
 The system automatically manages memory by keeping only the 100 most recently accessed sessions.

 #### Scenario 3: Memory Overload (Hypothetical - Won't Happen with Current Limits)